-- Dragon (green), Phoenix (yellow), Pegasus (red), Griffin (blue) - Each house will have a lead teacher - Each house would have two house captains (one boy and one girl)
+- Dragon (green), Phoenix (yellow), Pegasus (red), Griffin (blue) - Each house will have a lead teacher

+• Each house would have two house captains (one boy and one girl - or those who identify as either a boy or a girl)

 The children are placed in a house and remain in that house, with their siblings, for the duration of their time at school.
 There may be various days throughout the year children can wear their house colours.